 I make no secret of the fact that I believe rabbits and guinea pigs should be fed grass, grass, grass and more grass.
 I have been hammering on about the importance of grass and hay for over a decade.
-Cereal grasses are readily available (from Wheatgrasskits.com in the US who sell kits, juicers, supplies and information for growing and juicing wheat grass, barley grass.), There is even a kitchen top cereal grass sprouting machine available to make it easy to grow your own wheat grass and other cereal grasses, so there is no excuse not to feed your rabbit or guinea pig a healthy diet.
+Grass, herbs, cereal grasses and forage seeds are readily available, so there is no excuse not to feed your rabbit or guinea pig a healthy diet.

 The history of rabbit and other small animal foods food is interesting.
 They were originally bred to be eaten, and/or for their pelts.
 Rabbits were kept in outside walled warrens where they lived a healthy life not too different from their wild cousins.
 Guinea pigs in South America are kept to this day in rural kitchens where they are fed household vegetable scraps and native grasses or wild plants